Natalia Macfarren: Translation

 Natalia Macfarren began translating music for Novello and Company in 1869.
 She selected and adapted songs for Novello's catalogue of choral and instrumental music.
 When they began an operatic series in 1871, she was selected as their translator, sometimes also working as editor, for works in German and Italian.
 She was one of the first translators to introduce the works of Wagner to an English-speaking audience, including Lohengrin (1872) and Tannhäuser (1873).

 Macfarren often translated the works of deceased artists, allowing her freedom in her approach.
-Although she corresponded with Grieg to get his approval of her translations, he was not impressed with her work; however, Max Bruch praised and continued to use her as a translator.
+Although she corresponded with Edvard Grieg to get his approval of her translations, he was not impressed with her work; however, Max Bruch praised and continued to use her as a translator.

 Although her translations sometimes contained archaisms or suffered from a lack of proofreading, they were praised for their accuracy and flair, and Pierre Degott credits them with making 'enormous impact…in the advancement and development of the operatic form in the English-speaking world.'

 Outside of the operatic form, she was a translator and early supporter of Adolf Bernhard Marx, and her translations of Brahms' Lieder proved influential on later English versions.
 She also translated works of musical non-fiction such as Eduard Devrient's My Recollections of Felix Mendelssohn-Bartholdy.